Sound & Specs Comparison

 External Reviews | 0 | 0 |

-Compared to AirPods 4, Tea Pro creates a significantly wider and deeper soundstage, giving each instrument more space and depth.
-For comfort fit, It performs significantly better (6.5 vs 5).
+Compared to AirPods 4, Tea Pro creates a measurably wider and deeper soundstage, giving each instrument more space and depth.
+For comfort fit, It performs measurably better (6.5 vs 5).
 While Tea Pro is passable in its design, AirPods 4 stands faintly above, particularly in terms of assembly quality, material choice, and finish.
-Regarding included accessories, Tea Pro offers a decisively more complete and useful package, which may include additional tips, a better case, or enhanced extras.
+Compared to AirPods 4, the overall accessory offering from Tea Pro is vastly more aligned with the expectations of discerning audiophiles.

 AirPods 4 | Tea Pro | |